justinchoi001/liferay-learn-0/commerce/user-guide/catalog/managing-price/introduction-to-product-pricing-methods/README.md

 # Introduction to Product Pricing Methods

-There are several ways to price products and these methods are related to one another in a pricing hierarchy: base price, price list, tiered price, promo price and discount.
+Liferay Commerce allows store managers to set different prices for the same product using a pricing hierarchy.
+Each type of pricing method is interrelated and work together to allow managers to offer different pricing methods based on specific sets of conditions.
 This article explains the pricing hierarchy and each pricing method.

 ## Pricing Hierarchy